 With an international reputation and an interdisciplinary approach, we are sought out to work on collaborative projects.

-We have two research centres: the Research Centre for Brain and Behaviour and the Research Centre in Evolutionary Anthropology and Palaeoecology.
-We also conduct research in genetics, neurobiology, medical entomology, ecology, evolution, the environment and psychology.
+The School is proud of the research conducted within the Research Centre in Evolutionary Anthropology and Palaeoecology.
+We also conduct research in genetics, neurobiology, medical entomology, ecology, evolution and the environment.

 Social behaviour, ecology and conservation